Meltcap/workshop_17-11/examples Finnhub/02-specify.md

 speckit specify

-For a AI-Enhanced Browser-Based Stock Dashboard
+For an AI-Enhanced Browser-Based Stock Dashboard

 I want to create a single-page web app that:
 • The entire user interface (UI), including all labels, buttons, error messages, instructions, and section titles, must be fully in Dutch.

 Lets the user select a stock ticker in two ways:
-• By clicking one of ~10 predefined US stock tickers (e.g. AAPL, MSFT, GOOGL, TSLA, NVDA, META, NFLX, AMD, INTC, AMZN).
+• By clicking one of ~10 predefined company tickers (e.g. AAPL, MSFT, GOOGL, TSLA, NVDA, META, NFLX, AMD, INTC, AMZN — exact ticker format may need to match Finnhub's requirements).
 • By manually typing a ticker symbol into a text input field.

 Fetches the latest price information for the selected symbol from the Finnhub REST API (quote endpoint only, free tier).

-**Note:** Historical candle data is NOT available on Finnhub free tier.
-No chart will be displayed.
+**Note:** Finnhub free tier only supports quote endpoint.
+Candle (historical) and metrics endpoints require paid subscription.

 Displays:
 • The current price.